Josh-Tracy/Josh-Tracy.github.io/_pages/Experience.md

 ## Enterprise Network Engineer -- September 2019 - Present
 ### Atlantic Digital / United States Special Operations Command -- Tampa, FL
+* Part of the SOCOM Innovations team responsible for research and implementation of new technologies within the SOCOM IT infrastructure.